BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 [sagemaker-repo]:https://github.com/BenhamOT/aws-sagemaker-custom-training-example

-There are a variety of benefits that come from using Sagemaker, although they do come with a potentially sizeable price tag.
+There are a variety of benefits you get from using Sagemaker, although they do come with a potentially sizeable price tag.
 First, you have access to the best hardware (GPUs), which are required for training most of the larger models we see around nowadays.
 Additionally, training can be easily distributed across multiple GPUs, dramatically reducing training time.
 This feature was especially helpful because the model I was training would take about 10 times longer to train locally,